Culinary Arts Academy Switzerland: History

-In 2022, the Lucerne campus was closed and its programs consolidated onto the other Culinary Arts Academy Switzerland campuses in Le Bouveret and Brig, both in the canton of Valais.
+In 2012, the Lucerne campus was relocated within the city centre, then closed in 2022.
+Academic programmes were subsequently consolidated across the academy’s two campuses in Le Bouveret and Brig, in the canton of Valais.

-In 2025, César Ritz Colleges consolidated all classes and operations to its campus in Brig, granting full use of the Le Bouveret campus to Culinary Arts Academy Switzerland.
+In 2025, César Ritz Colleges Switzerland consolidated its operations in Brig, and Culinary Arts Academy Switzerland assumed full use of the Le Bouveret campus.